OpenUwU/eleven-legal/Privacy.md

 ### Built with Privacy in Mind

-*Yukihana respects your data because we respect you.*
+*Eleven respects your data because we respect you.*

 ---